blockchainofthings/CatenisAPITestPage/README.md

 # Catenis API Test Page

-This is an HTML page that can be used to exercise and test every aspect of the Catenis Enterprise REST API.
+This is an HTML page that can be used to exercise and test every aspect of the Catenis REST API.

-This current release uses version 6.0.1 of the Catenis API JavaScript client library and is compliant with version 0.11 of the Catenis Enterprise API.
+This current release uses version 6.0.1 of the Catenis API JavaScript client library and is compliant with version 0.11 of the Catenis API.

 ## Usage